Sarek (Star Trek: The Next Generation): Plot

 Federation Ambassador Sarek (Mark Lenard) of Vulcan has arrived on board the Enterprise with his human wife, Perrin (Joanna Miles).
 His mission is to attend a conference to lay the foundation for trade relations between the Federation and an alien race called the Legarans, after which time he will retire due to old age.
 Though Captain Jean-Luc Picard (Patrick Stewart) and his crew attempt to provide for Sarek and have arranged for a chamber music concert for him, the ambassador expresses apprehension and annoyance.
 Picard is surprised when Sarek starts crying in the middle of the performance, an emotional trait Vulcans normally suppress.

 Across the ship, the crew members start to act with uncharacteristic hostility towards one another, leading to a large brawl in the Ten Forward lounge.
 The onset of the events is tied to Sarek's arrival.
-Ship's Counselor Deanna Troi (Marina Sirtis) and Chief Medical Officer Dr. Beverly Crusher (Gates McFadden) believe Sarek may be suffering from Bendii syndrome, a degenerative neurological disease that only affects aged Vulcans.
+Ship's Counselor Deanna Troi (Marina Sirtis) and Chief Medical Officer Dr. Beverly Crusher (Gates McFadden) believe Sarek may be suffering from Bendii syndrome, a rare degenerative neurological disease that only affects aged Vulcans.
 This condition causes individuals to lose control of their emotions and emit "broadcast empathy", destabilizing the emotions of others around them.
 Picard attempts to approach Sarek about this, but Sarek's aides deny that there are any problems.
 Picard asks Lt.
 Commander Data (Brent Spiner) to speak with Sakkath (Rocco Sisto), Sarek's second assistant, who has mutual respect with Data; Data confirms that Sakkath has been attempting to channel his emotional strength into Sarek, but has been overwhelmed by the pressures of the conference.
 Picard directly confronts Sarek on the matter, who attempts to deny the problem.
 When Sarek breaks down emotionally in front of Picard, Picard realizes they may need to cancel the conference.

 As Picard prepares to cancel with the Legarans, Perrin arrives and suggests an alternative option: Sarek could mind meld with another, allowing him to temporarily transfer his emotions onto someone else.
 This would leave Sarek able to successfully complete the conference and maintain his dignity, reputation, and honor.
 Sarek, however, warns of the possible dangers to the receiver's mind from Sarek's strong emotions.
 Picard willingly agrees to be the host.
 Sarek performs the mind meld with Picard, and is able to retain full control of his emotions for the duration of the conference.
 However, Picard, monitored closely by Dr. Crusher, suffers through the numerous emotions that Sarek has pent-up for years, including his regrets of not being able to show his love for his wife Amanda, their son Spock, or his current wife Perrin.
 With the conference successfully completed, Sarek prepares to take his leave.
 Picard lets Perrin know of Sarek's love for her, and Perrin says she has always known it.
 Sarek thanks Picard for his kindness, and with deep respect states: "We will always retain the best part of the other, inside us."